Domestic violence orders

-The first court date after an application for a domestic violence order is filed is called a mention.
+The first court date after a DVO application is filed is called a mention.

-If the respondent doesn’t appear at the mention ( after being given a copy of the application by police) , the court can make a final protection order in their absence.
+If the respondent doesn’t appear at the mention (after being given a copy of the application by police), the court can make a final DVO in their absence.

-A domestic violence order is not a criminal order ; however, if the respondent disobeys it they can be charged with the criminal offence of breaching a domestic violence order.
+A DVO is not a criminal order, however, if the respondent disobeys it, they can be charged by the police with the criminal offence of breaching a DVO.

-This criminal offence has a penalty of up to 3 years in jail, and up to 5 years if it is breached a second time within 5 years.
+This criminal offence has a penalty of up to 3 years in jail, which increases to up to 5 years if it is breached a second time within years.

 Temporary protection orders

-If you feel you need protection as soon as possible, you can ask the court to urgently consider a temporary protection order when you file your application.
+If you feel you need protection as soon as possible, you can ask the court for a temporary protection order to be considered urgently by a magistrate when you file your application.
 Police can also apply for you.

-Temporary protection orders are made to protect those in danger until the court considers whether to make a final order.
+Temporary protection orders are made by a magistrate to protect those in danger until the court considers whether to make a final order.